 If a service with the given name is found, it returns a reference to that service.

+For the mandatory services, it is recommended to use the dedicated convenience methods listed in requirements 5.3.7t to 5.3.7y, which are guaranteed to return valid references.

 ECSS-E-ST-40-07_1440231

 The ISimulator GetLogger method shall return the interface of the mandatory logger service.